Protect Yourself Against COVID with Exercise

 - Exercise increases the amount and function of immune cells which include T-lymphocytes, neutrophils, macrophages, and monocytes.

-- Exercise increase immunoglobulin IgA which fights lung infections.
+- Exercise increases immunoglobulin IgA which fights lung infections.

 When we exercise we move the immune cells more robustly through the circulatory system and to our tissues.
-Exercise also improve T-cell function which is an important part of our immune system.
+Exercise also improves T-cell function which is an important part of our immune system.

 Exercise also has anti-oxidative effects by releasing myokines which are proteins that protect against oxidative stress